How we award badges

 No animal testing

 Animal tests for cosmetic use are increasingly being replaced as better scientific methods become available and also because an increasing number of countries, including the EU, have banned the practice.
-Moreover 79% of consumers report that they would switch brands if the cosmetic they are using involved the forced suffering of animals.
+Moreover 79% of consumers report that they would switch brands if the cosmetic they are using involved the forced suffering of animals and encouragingly 37 countries around the world now have some form of animal testing ban.

-However, some countries and companies continue to use animal testing and so Giki uses a number of certification standards to ascertain if a product is not involved in animal testing.
-These are Cruelty Free International and the Vegan Society.
-We also recognise manufacturer’s claims of no animal testing if it is put on the product label.
+However, some countries require, and some companies continue to use, animal testing and so Giki uses a number of certification standards to ascertain if a product is not involved in animal testing.
+These include Cruelty Free International, NATRUE, BDIH and the Vegan Society.
+We also recognise on-pack manufacturer’s claims of no animal testing if it is put on the product label.
+We appreciate that this less stringent requirement than certification may not be suitable for everyone and both PETA and Naturewatch Foundation provide comprehensive test / no test lists.
+If you believe that a company label is not correct then join us in talking to them.